merose/MakeyPiano/README.md

 ## Using the Piano

 * The user must touch a ground point and then touch a note touch point.
 Multiple notes can be played at the same time.
 (Up to six, usually.
 However, the audio volume is not adjusted automatically, so there may be more distortion if multiple notes are played simultaneously.)
 * By default, the system plays sampled piano tones.
-To switch to organ tones (continuous sound) instead, play the notes F, B, and E, in order.
+To switch to organ tones (continuous sound) instead, play the notes F3, B3, and E4, in order.
 (The 4th, 7th, and 10th note inputs, numbered from left to right.)
-To switch back to piano tones, play F, B, and D in order.
+To switch back to piano tones, play F3, B3, and D4 in order.
 (The 4th, 7th, and 9th note inputs.)
 * You may need to adjust the speaker volume, of course.

 # Piano Software Details

 ## Shutdown Switch Monitor

-The shutdown switch program configures pin 40 (GPIO21) as an input, together with an internal pull-up resistor.
+The shutdown switch program `MakeyPiano/shutdownSwitch.py` configures pin 40 (GPIO21) as an input, together with an internal pull-up resistor.
 When the momentary switch is pressed, pin 40 will go low.
 When the monitor program sees that, it spawns a shell command to halt the Linux system: `shutdown -h now`

 To safely stop the system, press the momentary switch and wait a few seconds until the green LED next to the red power LED flashes several times in a row, then turns off.
 The LEDs on the Ethernet interface will be off, too.
 At that point it is OK to turn off the power.

+## Piano Software

+The piano program is `MakeyPiano/piano.py`.
+It uses the `evdev` library to read keyboard events from the MakeyMakey and PyGame to play audio files for note presses.
+There is also a shell script that is used to start the Python program, `MakeyPiano/piano`, which first moves to the `MakeyPiano` directory so that the audio files can be loaded using relative paths.

+There are two subdirectories:

+* `audio-files` contains the audio files for the 10 piano notes.
+There are two sets of files, one set for piano sounds and one for continuous, organ-like sounds.
+* `test-programs` contains Python programs that were used to try out features of Python or the Raspberry Pi while developing the piano software.
+They may be of historical interest.
+Two programs uses PyFirmata to talk to an Arduino connected to the Raspberry Pi.
+(Requires installation of PyFirmata and install of Standard Firmata to the Arduino.)

 ## Piano Software Inputs